 This Handbook is your personal guide to living with Neuroendocrine Cancer.
 No doubt you would rather you weren’t reading this handbook– we would too, but as you are, we hope it will give you a lot of useful and straightforward information about a subject that it can be hard to find out about.

 This isn’t a book that it is intended to be read cover to cover.
-Instead, we hope that you will dip in and out when you want more information about tests, time in hospital, talking about cancer, living with a Neuroendocrine Cancer or whatever else is on your mind.Read here
+Instead, we hope that you will dip in and out when you want more information about tests, time in hospital, talking about cancer, living with a Neuroendocrine Cancer or whatever else is on your mind.Read in English here Read in German here Read in French here

-These are individual factsheets for each Neuroendocrine Cancer type, focusing on diagnosis and follow.
+These are individual factsheets for each Neuroendocrine Cancer type, focusing on diagnosis and follow up.
 For treatment information, please see the handbook.

 We have produced handy cards to keep in your wallet in case of emergency.
 We have three wallet cards available:

 - A toilet card – that you can use when you are out and about and in a difficult situation.

 - A bowel obstruction card – some types of NET make you more prone to small bowel obstructions.
 Your medical team will advise you if you need one of these.

 - Carcinoid crisis card – it is really important that you have one of these on you at all times if you are a patient with a serotonin producing tumour.
 Your medical team will advise you if you need one of these.